Child of the Sun

-Child of the Sun is a collection of buildings designed by Frank Lloyd Wright on the campus of the Florida Southern College in Lakeland, Florida.
-The twelve original buildings were constructed between 1941 and 1958.
-Another of Wright's designs, a Usonian house originally intended for faculty housing, was completed in 2013, and is now part of the Sharp Family Tourism and Education Center.
-On March 2, 2012, it was designated a National Historic Landmark.
-The buildings are listed on the National Register of Historic Places, and together form the largest collection of buildings by the architect Frank Lloyd Wright.
+Child of the Sun is a collection of buildings designed by Frank Lloyd Wright at Florida Southern College's (FSC) West Campus in Lakeland, Florida, United States.
+It contains twelve designs built during Wright's lifetime, including a set of esplanades and the Water Dome fountain.
+Two other designs were completed posthumously: a music building and a Usonian house within the Sharp Family Tourism and Education Center.
+The buildings, listed on the National Register of Historic Places as a National Historic Landmark, together form the largest collection of buildings by Wright at a single location.